reygarenbalingit/msuntms-1/readme.md

     This command will install all the needed dependencies of the Laravel application to be used.
 3. Make sure to create the database and named "msuntms".

+4. Run the command below to generate the application key.

+        php artisan key:generate

+5. Run the command below to generate the JWT keys for authentication.

+        php artisan jwt:secret

-4. Edit the .env file of the application and supply all the needed information on these fields:
+6. Edit the .env file of the application and supply all the needed information on these fields:

         APP_NAME=Laravel
         APP_ENV=local